 Membership of the Royal College of Physicians of Ireland is an internationally recognised qualification achieved through examination.
-The MRCPI is accredited by the Medical Council of Ireland and the General Medical Council in the United Kingdom.
+The MRCPI in General Medicine is a fundamental component of RCPIs Training programme and MRCPI is recognised by the General Medical Council in the United Kingdom.